wikimedia/search-highlighter/README.md

 spirit of the fragmenter.

-By default fragments are weighed such that additional matches for the same query term are worth less then unique matched query terms.
+By default fragments are weighed such that additional matches for the same query term are worth less than unique matched query terms.
 This can be customized with the ```fragment_weigher``` option.
 Setting it to ```sum``` will weight a fragment as the sum of all its matches, just like the FVH.
 The default settings, ```exponential``` weighs fragments as the sum of: